BA, MA English, University of Toronto

-In February, 2012, I published a rhetoric for student writers entitled Writing in Response (Bedford/St. Martins) which has already been adopted as a course text in writing courses and programs all over the US.
+In July, 2015, I published the second edition of a rhetoric for student writers entitled Writing in Response (Bedford/St. Martins) which has been adopted as a course text in writing courses and programs all over the US (first edition was published February, 2012).
 It places a strong emphasis on critical reading as the first stage in the writing process, and offers students a wide variety of strategies for “responsive reading.”
 It also provides guidance not only in writing the traditional argument, or “thesis-driven,” essay but also in writing the less traditional exploratory, or “question-driven,” essay.
 The exploratory essay is a wonderful way to approach academic writing as an intellectual adventure, or journey of discovery, and is particularly well-suited to a liberal arts program with an emphasis on critical reading, writing and thinking across the disciplines.

 With Regina Hansen (also of CGS) and Stephen Dilks (U of Missouri, Kansas City), I published a composition reader entitled Cultural Conversations: The Presence of the Past (Bedford/St. Martins, 2001).
 It starts from the premise that first-year college students should participate in the conversations of the academy; each chapter is structured to enable students to do so and contains three sections: (1) a historical text by a major author (e.g., Gandhi, Woolf, Freud); (2) contextual materials that help us understand the world that the historical text was addressing, and (3) a group of essays that suggest how the historical text is being used, extended, and argued with today.
 Student writing represents a sort of “fourth section,” as they become the latest but not the final voices in these still-unfolding conversations.